 The read/write splitting feature is available free of charge.

-Logic to forward requestsForwarding logic in read/write splitting mode:
+Rules for forwarding requestsForwarding rules in read/write splitting mode:

 - The following requests are forwarded only to the primary node: